Innovative Curriculum

 The University of the Incarnate Word School of Osteopathic Medicine (UIWSOM) Doctor of Osteopathic Medicine (DO) Program integrated curriculum stresses self-directed learning.

-Phase I (years one + two) builds a foundation of osteopathic principles and practices, professional identity, and applied biomedical sciences.
+Phase I (years one + two) builds a foundation of osteopathic principles and practices, physician personhood and applied biomedical sciences.

 Phase II builds further clinical experience for learners during the third and fourth years.